Obstetrics Gynecology Los Angeles Medical Center - Curriculum

 Continuity Clinic

 The focus of the second year of residency is on high-risk obstetrical care and specialty gynecology care.
 This year houses concentrated training in complex family planning and the expectation that each will pass their EMIGS (essentials of minimally invasive gynecologic surgery) exam.
+Having determined the topic of a major research project is expected by the end of this year.
 There is an oral exam at the end of this second year that must be passed in order to progress into third year.

 • 20 weeks of Obstetrics